annuvrat/annuvrat/README.md

   </a>
 </h1>

-<h3 align="center">A passionate frontend developer and backend developer
+<h3 align="center">A passionate frontend developer and backend develope

 </h3>